vzhd1701/evernote-backup/README.md

 By default, it will prompt you to enter your account credentials.
 You can provide them beforehand with `--user` and `--password` options.

-If you log in to Evernote with Google or Apple accounts, you must use the `--oauth` option.
+To use **OAuth**, add the `--oauth` option, i.e., `evernote-backup init-db --oauth`.
+The program will open a browser window where you will authenticate to Evernote and authorize evernote-backup to access your account.
+Note that as of mid-year 2024, Evernote is no longer accepting non-OAuth logins from external servers, and so you will likely need to use this option.
+You will also need to use this option, if you log in to Evernote with Google or Apple accounts.

 To connect to **Yinxiang** instead of Evernote, use `--backend china` option.
 Unfortunately, OAuth is not supported for **Yinxiang** yet.